hyprwm/hyprland-wiki/pages/Configuring/Environment-variables.md

 ## Toolkit Backend Variables

-- `env = GDK_BACKEND,wayland;x11` - GTK: Use wayland if available, fall back to x11 if
+- `env = GDK_BACKEND,wayland,x11,*` - GTK: Use wayland if available.
+If not: try x11, then any other GDK backend. not.
-  not.
 - `env = QT_QPA_PLATFORM,wayland;xcb` - Qt: Use wayland if available, fall back to
   x11 if not.